 Hôtel de Varennes

-Hôtel de Varennes is a harmonious 18th-century makeover of an originally medieval structure which now contains the city’s small history...
+The Hôtel de Varennes is a harmonious 18th-century makeover of a medieval structure that now contains the city’s small history museum,...

 Musée du Vieux Montpellier

-The light, airy galleries are split into three main sections: Old Masters, Modern Movements and Decorative Arts.
-Highlights of the Old Masters include three paintings by Rubens, a dreamy Venus & Adonis by Nicholas Poussin, and a collection of striking works by Jacques-Louis David.
+Highlights of the Old Masters include three paintings by Rubens, a dreamy Venus and Adonis by Nicholas Poussin, and a collection of works by Jacques-Louis David.
 The Romantic section is strong on French artists – particularly Delacroix, Géricault and Courbet – while Manet, Degas and Delaunay are among the standouts of the modern section.